coolmanbat2/url-shortener/README.md

 ## Contributing

 Explain how others can contribute to the project.
 Include guidelines for code style, pull request procedures, and any other relevant information.

-## License

-Specify the license under which the project is distributed.

----

-You can customize this template to fit the specific needs and structure of your project.
-Additionally, you may want to include sections such as "Documentation", "Examples", or "FAQ" depending on the complexity and requirements of your project.